-Requires 2-hours per week of observation/participation.
 Students must enroll in the Oregon Office of Child Care Central Background Registry (Criminal Background Check).
 Students must show evidence of current TB test and MMR vaccination.
-Audit available.

-ED 124: Multicultural Practices: Exploring Our Views
+ED 124: Multicultural Practices: for Early Childhood Education

-Develops awareness of how personal experiences, belief systems, identities, and values impact work with children, families, and communities.
-Examines the impact of cultural, linguistic, social, and class identities and histories on inter-relationships in diverse populations.
-Explores techniques for incorporating other people's histories, values, and belief systems into child-family-community-centered practices.
+Develops awareness of how personal experiences, belief systems, and values impact work with children and families.
+Examines the impact of cultural, linguistic, and class identities and histories on inter-relationships in diverse populations.
+Applies techniques for incorporating other peoples histories, values and belief systems into child-and-family-centered practices.

-This class is intended to encourage students to reflect on their experiences, belief systems, and values and the impact those experiences, values, and beliefs have on practice with children, families and communities.
+This is the first of a two course series.
+This class is intended to encourage students to reflect on their experiences, belief systems, and values and the impact those experiences, values, and beliefs have on practice with children and families.
+The second class in this series (Multicultural Practices: Curriculum and Implementation) will introduce students to the creation, implementation, and evaluation of inclusionary and antibias curricula and environments.

-- Identify influences on self-identity, including culture, race, language, gender, sexual orientation, gender-identity, physical ability, and class. - Recognize the identities of others as the product of cultural, linguistic, gender, social, and class influences and respond in an appropriate manner. - Assess cultural, linguistic, and class-related experiences and needs of early education and human service programs.
+- 1. Identify the influences on self-identity, including culture, race, language, gender, sexual orientation, physical ability, and class. - 2.
+Recognize others identities as the product of cultural, linguistic and class influences. - Assess cultural-, linguistic-, and class-related experiences and needs in learning communities for young children (infancy-school age) and their families.